A Novel Framework for Online Supervised Learning with Feature Selection: Theoretical Analysis

-\end{proof} Please note that the dimension of the vector $\bbeta^{(t)}$ will reduce from $p$ to $k^*$, thus we follow the Proposition \ref{prop6} recursively with varying $k \geq k^*$.
+Please note that the dimension of the vector $\bbeta^{(t)}$ will reduce from $p$ to $k^*$, thus we apply Proposition \ref{prop2} recursively with varying $k \geq k^*$.
 Here, we assume that $\|\bbeta^{(t)}\|_0 = k^*$.
-Now we show that the OFSA algorithm can recover the support of true features with high probability. \begin{corollary}{\bf (True feature recovery for OFSA)} Under the conditions of Theorem \ref{thm:ofsa}, let
+Now we show that the OFSA algorithm can recover the support of true features with high probability. \begin{corollary}{\bf (True Support Recovery for OFSA)} Under the conditions of Theorem \ref{thm2:ofsa}, let